Get insider access

 4. Best Lower Mid-Range Wireless Gaming Mouse

-For a more affordable option at a lower mid-range price point, we recommend the Razer Basilisk V3 X HyperSpeed.
-This mouse has much in common with our best upper mid-range pick, the Logitech G502 LIGHTSPEED.
+We recommend the Razer Basilisk V3 X HyperSpeed for a more affordable option at a lower mid-range price point.
+This mouse is very similar to the Logitech G502 X PLUS.
 It has the same fundamental ergonomic right-handed shape and delivers comparable high-end gaming performance.
 One of the major differences is that this mouse uses AA batteries for power.
-Secondly, while you can connect it wirelessly with its USB receiver for competitive gaming when you need the best performance out of your mouse, you can also connect it using Bluetooth when playing more casual titles or just browsing to stretch out the battery life dramatically.
+Secondly, while you can connect it wirelessly with its USB receiver for competitive gaming when you need the best performance out of your mouse, you can also connect it using Bluetooth when playing more casual titles or browsing to stretch out the battery life dramatically.

 That said, the downsides of this mouse are that it doesn't have as many programmable buttons as the Logitech, and its scroll wheel also lacks a free-scrolling mode and left and right tilt inputs.
 Also, like the Logitech, it's fairly heavy, so it may not be a good fit if you only play fast-paced, reaction-based games that require quick mouse movements.
 Altogether, this is an outstanding wireless option if you want a comfortable ergonomic mouse for more casual gaming and want to stretch out that battery life without worrying about charging cables.